3 Ways to Reduce Fuel Costs and Improve Fleet Fuel Efficiency

 Rather than spending time reconciling invoices from each employee, you’ll receive a single detailed, annotated invoice every month that you can quickly review.
 You’ll also have access to a secure online portal where you can monitor your fleet’s overall fuel spend with ease.

-In summary, a fuel card program saves a significant amount of time for administrators, simplifies gas purchases for drivers, provides better fuel cost tracking, and facilitates better controls and cost savings amid rising gas prices.
+In summary, a fuel card program saves administrators significant time, simplifies gas purchases for drivers, improves fuel cost tracking, and enables stronger controls and cost savings amid rising gas prices.

 Choose the right Vehicles and Manage Them Properly

-One of the best vehicle fleet management strategies you can use to keep fuel costs low is to choose the right vehicles for the jobs at hand.
+One of the best vehicle fleet management strategies to keep fuel costs low is to choose the right vehicles for the jobs at hand.

 When looking for a new vehicle, first consider the right “fit-for-purpose” model you need for the job, then look for the best fuel efficiency within that category.
 Don’t get stuck with the wrong vehicle that isn’t fit for the job you need it to do, simply because it has the best mileage.

 Properly cycling into new vehicles is also an effective strategy to lower your overall costs.
-If you keep vehicles in your fleet for too long, you miss out on opportunities to run the newer, more fuel-efficient models that are continually coming onto the market.
+If you keep vehicles in your fleet for too long, you miss out on opportunities to run newer, more fuel-efficient models that are continually coming to market.

 Additionally, regular vehicle maintenance will help improve your fuel efficiency.
 Things like keeping your engines tuned, tires properly inflated, and using the proper motor oil all contribute to better efficiency.